asimba/pybpgviewer/README.md

 bpgviewer
 ===========
 Simple BPG Image viewer
-This script allows to view BPG Images.
+This script allows you to view BPG Images.

 _Dependencies of the source script:_